 4.5 CONNECTION STATE

-The Link Layer enters the Connection State when an initiator sends a CONNECT_IND PDU on the primary channel to an advertiser or an advertiser receives a CONNECT_IND PDU on the primary advertising channel from an initiator, an advertiser sends an AUX_CONNECT_RSP PDU on the secondary advertising channel to an initiator, or an initiator receives an AUX_CONNECT_RSP PDU on the secondary advertising channel from an advertiser.
+The Link Layer enters the Connection State when an initiator sends a CONNECT_IND PDU on the primary channel to an advertiser, or an advertiser receives a CONNECT_IND PDU on the primary advertising channel from an initiator, an advertiser sends an AUX_CONNECT_RSP PDU on the secondary advertising channel to an initiator, or an initiator receives an AUX_CONNECT_RSP PDU on the secondary advertising channel from an advertiser.

 After entering the Connection State, the connection is considered to be created.
 The connection is not considered to be established at this point.
 A connection is only considered to be established once a data channel packet has been received from the peer device.
 The only difference between a connection that is created and a connection that is established is the Link Layer connection supervision timeout value that is used (see Section 4.5.2).